jakeberg/resume/tech_lead_assessment.md

 **SRE Responsibilities & IMS**

 - Migrated enterprise Vue and React applications to ECS with automated pipelines for CI/CD using GitHub Actions.
-- Gained expert understanding of CI/CD practices, GitHub Actions, CloudFormation, AWS CLI, Docker, and Artifactory.
+- Gained strong understanding of CI/CD practices, GitHub Actions, CloudFormation, AWS CLI, Docker, and Artifactory.
 - Used SNS, SQS, and Lambdas for resource collection, allowing for scaling of compute processes during resource scanning and DB updates.
 - Used Lambda API and Dataloader for cached querying to SQL databases.
-- Deployed and managed containerized applications for multiple SaaS products used by client.
+- Deployed and managed containerized applications that monitored/updated multiple SaaS products used by client (Contentful, Slack, Heroku, AWS).
 - Utilized health checks and rolling updates to ensure system stability.

 ---